martinseener/mediawiki-customi18n/README.md

 ## How can i use it?

 Just open the `Customi18n.i18n.php` and add your languages there and the appropriate strings you want to use throughout your entire MediaWiki installation.
-I've added some Langage and String examples, so it should be really easy for you to start adding own strings.
+I've added some language and string examples, so it should be really easy for you to start adding your own.

 You can use them for exmaple like this